Our Tinnitus Treatment Team

 Testing may include:

-The doctor and audiologist will discuss these results and formulate a treatment plan designed specifically for your hearing condition.
+The doctor and audiologist will discuss these results and you and your audiologist will formulate a treatment plan designed specifically for you.

 After your evaluation at UPMC's Center for Audiology and Hearing Aids, the next step is a counseling session.